Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Method

-As fitting the LSIRM model, we collect MCMC samples for each topic's latent positions.
-Note that there exists multiple possible realizations for latent positions because the distances between pairs of respondents and items, which are included in a likelihood function, are invariant under rotation, translation, and reflection \citep{hoff2002latent, shortreed2006positional}.
+In order to further improve the interpretation of relationships among topics, we trace how their latent positions change as a function of word sets.
+Specifically, we compare topics' latent positions ${\bf A}_k$ from the various sets of matrices $\mathbf{X}_k, k=1,\cdots,K$ to estimate and trace their interactions based on different word sets.
+After proceeding with the LSIRM model with various sets of matrices $\mathbf{X}_k$, we can obtain matrices of ${\bf A}_k$, composed of coordinates of each topic.
+For this purpose, we implement a Procrustes matching two times.
+First, we implement so-called within-matrix matching within the MCMC samples for each topic's latent positions generated from LSIRM.
+Note that there exist multiple possible realizations for latent positions because the distances between pairs of respondents and items, which are only included in a likelihood function, are invariant under rotation, translation, and reflection \citep{hoff2002latent, shortreed2006positional}.
 In order to tackle this invariance property for determining latent positions, we implement within-matrix Procrustes matching \citep{borg2005modern} as post-processing of MCMC samples.

-After implementing the within-matrix matching for the matrix $\bf{A}_i$, we additionally execute the between-matrix Procrustes matching based on the baseline matrix $\textbf{A}_\text{max}$ to compare the transition of the topic's latent positions for the different input matrices $\bf{A}_i$.
-We assign $\bf{A}_\text{max}$ to the matrix that maximizes $\bf{A}_i$ dependency.
-Finally, we can obtain the re-positioned matrices $\bf{A}^*_i$, which still maintain the dependency structure among topics but located in the same quadrant.